• Skip to primary navigation

 How to grow potatoes in raised beds or containers

 This might just be my favorite thing about growing potatoes.
 Unlike fussier garden vegetables, I'm looking at you PUMPKINS, potatoes really try hard to thrive.
 Living = very good!
-It's an excellent quality in a garden plant.
+It's an excellent quality to have in a garden plant.
+(I hope you can hear my laughter and sarcasm coming through in those words)

 I have grown potatoes three ways: in a raised bed (my favorite), in a grow bag and in the ground.